Parent Information

 - Thinking about death and/or suicide

-Student Counseling Services can provide consultation services for parents.
-We are glad to answer any questions that you may have about our services, and hear your concerns about your child.
-It will not be possible to know if your child is seeking our services, since we can neither confirm nor deny that any student is receiving our services.
+We are glad to answer any questions that you may have about our services.
+Due to confidentiality, it will not be possible for us to confirm or deny if your student is seeking our services.
 When you call, the administrative assistant will take your number and someone will return your call as soon as possible.
-Feel free to call and talk about your concerns regarding your child.

 - Tarleton Parents Association